-Two doors away from his and my nostrils are already catching a whiff of something.
+Two doors away from his room and my nostrils are already catching a whiff of something.
 Directly in front of his door my senses are being assaulted with a pungent aroma that is more wretched than anything I could imagine.
 This is not okay.
 This whole thing.
 I shouldn’t be here taking all the B.S. that comes with this job.
-And someone should be in there disinfecting, cleansing, powdering…whatever the hell!
+And someone should be in there disinfecting, cleansing, powdering…or whatever.

 I knock on the door.
 No answer.
 Oh come on.
 I decide to just go in.
 I open the door and walk over the threshold.
 As I catch a glimpse of Mr. Johnson sitting upright on the edge of the bed–I turn around and power walk my ass right back out, closing the door behind me.